 Real per capita personal income

-See inflation-adjusted per capital personal income.
+See inflation-adjusted per capita personal income.

 A period of decline in total output, income, employment and trade.
-This usually lasts from six months to a year and is marked by widespread contractions in many sectors of the economy.
+This usually lasts from six months to a year and is marked by widespread contractions in many industry sectors of the economy.
 The technical indicator of a recession is two consecutive quarters of negative economic performance as measured by a country’s gross domestic product (GDP.)

 Comparing different data sources to establish accuracy.

 Workers who re-enter the labor force after an absence.

 The week (Sunday through Saturday) that includes the 12th day of the month.
 The reference week is the week used by the Bureau of Labor Statistics as the basis of data collection for Current Population Statistics, Current Employment Statistics and other survey programs.

 Regional Economic Information System (REIS)

 Employment data from the Bureau of Economic Analysis, including farm, nonfarm, military, civilian and self-employment.
 Annual state data are available eight months after the end of the year.
 Metropolitan and county data are available 16 months after the end of the year.
 These data are the most comprehensive government source of employment by industry for state, county and metropolitan statistical areas (MSAs).

 Regional partner agencies, made up of employers and labor boards.
 The responsibilities of the RWIB are to focus on strategic planning, policy development and oversight of the local workforce investment system.